wows-dart/wows-bow-overmatch/README.md

   either a ship with no main battery, which genuinely cannot overmatch anything, or a specification collection that has not populated yet, which resolves a moment into the battle.
   Neither deserves a question mark on every marker.
-- **The `createParamsForAllShipsInBattle` action is undocumented, and both icons now depend on it.** It populates the ship specification data that supplies every calibre in the mod, yours and theirs, and it is not in Wargaming's published Mods API documentation.
+- **The `createParamsForAllShipsInBattle` action is undocumented, and both arrows depend on it.** It populates the ship specification data that supplies every calibre in the mod, yours and theirs, and it is not in Wargaming's published Mods API documentation.
 This is the cost of the mod having no Python component: there is a single point of failure where there used to be